 4. I’m terribly nearsighted.
 Hence, I’ve worn glasses since the 4th. grade.
 I usually don’t bother wearing contact lenses.

-5. I hardly go anywhere without wearing my “lucky” watch- one that my late grandmother gave me about 10 years ago for my birthday.
+5. For a long time, I hardly went anywhere without wearing my “lucky” watch- one that my late grandmother gave me about 10 years ago for my birthday.
+Sadly, it broke about two years ago, but I still keep it, along with a few other trinkets that my Grandma Kress gave me.
+I have since bought a new “lucky” watch that I hardly go anywhere without wearing.

 6. I am a night hawk-often staying up until the wee hours of the morning or all night.